Síochána are entitled to interview you if you have been arrested, charged

 As far as possible, interviews will take place in rooms set aside for interviews only.

-Except with the permission of the Garda in charge of the station, you may not be questioned between midnight and 8 a.m. in relation to an offence.
-Permission can only be given in exceptional circumstances or if you were brought to the station during that time.
+You may not be questioned between midnight and 8 a.m. in relation to an offence, unless you were brought to the station during that time, or in exceptional circumstances.

 If you are deaf or there is doubt about your hearing ability, you cannot be questioned without an interpreter, if one is reasonably available, unless you give your written consent.
 If you have requested an interpreter and one is not reasonably available, any questions will be put to you in writing.

-If you are drunk or under the influence of drugs so that you are unable to appreciate the significance of questions put to you or your answers, you cannot be questioned while you are in that condition except with the permission of the member in charge of the station.
-Permission can only be given in exceptional circumstances
+If you are drunk or under the influence of drugs so that you are unable to understand the significance of questions put to you or your answers, you cannot be questioned while you are in that condition except in exceptional circumstances

-If, while you are being interviewed, you make a complaint to a Garda in relation to your treatment while in custody, the Garda must notify the member in charge of the station, if he or she is not present at the interview, and record it.
+If, while you are being interviewed, you make a complaint to a Garda in relation to your treatment while in custody, the Garda must notify the member in charge of the station, if they are not present at the interview, and record it.

-If you are under 18 years of age, you cannot be questioned unless a parent or guardian is present.
+If you are under 18 years of age, you cannot be questioned unless a parent or guardian is present, except in exceptional circumstances.
 You have a right to consult a solicitor before you are interviewed.

 The member in charge may exclude your parent or guardian from the interview if:

-- the member in charge has reasonable grounds for believing that your parent or guardian would obstruct the course of justice if he or she was at the interview.
+- The member in charge has reasonable grounds for believing that your parent or guardian would obstruct the course of justice if they were at the interview.